-The pressure switch (LD1) is activated when the main gas pressure reaches the minimum limit value.
-This limit value is set by the burner engineer when commissioning the burner system.
+The pressure switch (LD1) is activated when the main gas pressure reach under the minimum limit value.
+The setting value is determined during the commissioning of the burner.

 Maximum gas pressure safety device (pos.
-HD and HD1)
+HD)

-Both are mounted on the burner head to control the burner load by means of air pressure.
+The HD pressure switch monitors the maximum burner/boiler capacity and is mounted on the burner head to control the burner load by means of air pressure.
+The settings of the pressure switches is determined when commissioning the burner system.